 As part of default implementations, interfaces can also define

 private helper members.
-These members must provide an implementation; they do not become not part of the official interface contract, and are only available from other methods implemented in the same interface. consider:
+These members must provide an implementation; they do not become part of the official interface contract, and are only available from other methods implemented in the same interface.
+Consider:

 type ILogger = public soft interface public method Log(aInfo: String); method Log(aFormat: String; params aParameters: array of Object); begin Log(CustomFormat(aFormat, aParameters)); end; private method CustomFormat(aFormat: String; params aParameters: array of Object); begin ... end; end;